maximilianovalle/sprite-redesign/README.md

 **Tech Used:** HTML, CSS

-I used the original Sprite website seen below to code my own version of it.
+I used the original Sprite website to code my own version of it.
 I worked on this project from top to bottom, focusing on placing and styling each section as closely to the original as possible before moving onto the next section.

 ## Lessons Learned: